 Although the recipe specifies fresh red chillies, for a layering of flavours I use 1 dried chilli, 1 red chilli and one green.
 I find using 3 chillies gives a wonderfully spicy sauce, but if you would like a milder sauce, use 2 chillies.

-You might also like to browse our collection of recipes featuring chillies here and here, and perhaps our tomato recipes here and here.
-We have a couple of tomato pastes and purees for you to try.
+You might also like to browse our collection of recipes featuring chillies, and our tomato recipes.
+We have several tomato pastes and purees for you to try.
 Or see the things that we make from tomatoes and freeze for winter.
+Lastly, browse our Early Autumn collection of recipes.

 Tomato and Chilli Jam